sschober/qarkdown/README.md

 - Customizable UI - Configurable editor position and size, e.g. fixed column size
 - Versioning - maybe based on `git`
 - Some kind of journal support - Ability to add a new entry/file/whatever tagged by the current date and time just by hitting a single key combo (`CTRL-N`)
-- Make use of the syntax highlighting style parser that comes with the peg markdown highlighter

 ## Authors